 This scenario relies on data and options being collected from multiple sources.
 Collection is via market-oriented registration rather than algorithms.
 Processing is by freely available universal online assemblers and analyzers rather than software applications.

 The assembler is a simple application that accepts a ‘json’ specially punctuated plain text file, converts it into hyperlinks that automatically arrange themselves after each selection in accordance with associations set in the file, and returns the amended file at session end.
 Although made with the same code as a web page the display is more machine than document, just as an eBanking web page is as much part of a banking machine as the screen of an ATM.

 Rather than return thousands of web site addresses, the analyzer (being developed) extracts and returns unique options from data links provided by its registrants.
 The analyzer inherently builds and grades lists of prompts and options used in particular contexts within the industry.
 The lists are used for registration as well as searching, filtering and flagging returns.

-Anyone with an account can post in this forum, and anyone (even without an account) can add comments.
+W3C participants may use this forum to discuss potential groups.
+Anyone (even without an account) can add comments.
 For details about participation expectations (civility, etc.) please see the participation agreements.